jasonleinart/nexus-letter-analyzer/milestone-01/design.md

 - Modular component architecture
 - Clear separation of concerns

-This design provides a solid foundation for rapid development while maintaining professional quality suitable for interview demonstration and future enhancement.
+This design provides a solid foundation for rapid development while maintaining professional quality suitable for demonstration and future enhancement.